ciaralynch72/destination_unknown/README.md

 11. Select Github as the deployment method.
 12. Confirm you want to connect to GitHub.
 13. Search for the repository name and click the connect button.
 14. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-I chose automatic for this app.
+I chose to deploy automatically as heroku is a new platform for me so I wanted to make sure my final code was deployed.
 15. Click View to view the deployed site.

 The site is now live and operational.